Mayflower 400

 On 15 August 1620 the Mayflower sailed away from Southampton bound for the New World with 102 pilgrims on board.
 Hampshire has a direct connection to the Mayflower as local boy Stephen Hopkins was one of those pilgrims.
 Read on to follow the story of his family life in Winchester and the rest of Hampshire, including the church where he was baptised in Upper Clatford.

-This year marks the 400th anniversary of the Mayflower’s pioneering voyage, a story of a ship and its passengers – a group of people that a remarkable 30 million plus US citizens have descended from.
-The commemoration focuses on the key towns and cities that make up the national Mayflower trail.
+2020 marked the 400th anniversary of the Mayflower’s pioneering voyage, a story of a ship and its passengers – a group of people that a remarkable 30 million plus US citizens have descended from.
+The commemoration focused on the key towns and cities that make up the national Mayflower trail.
 Visit the official Mayflower 400 website to explore the sites, attractions and places on the trail: mayflower400uk.org.

 Southampton is just one of the cities along the Mayflower route and only 20 minutes’ drive from Winchester.
 The Mayflower arrived in Southampton in late July 1620 and several days later was joined by the Speedwell, carrying the pilgrims from Leiden.
 Their intention was to prepare both vessels and sail in company directly to America.
 Southampton was a thriving seaport offering all the commercial facilities to supply provisions and equip for the long sea voyage.
 Many of the buildings and streets familiar to the pilgrims then still exist.
 The Mayflower and Speedwell left together on Saturday 15 August in what would be a voyage of discovery leading to the founding of New England.